yesnik/mysql-guides/mysql/foreign_keys.md

 -- Query OK, 597870 rows affected (14.43 sec)
 ```

-During running this query:
+During running this query *both tables will be locked for modifications*:

+- in the big table `claims_import`:
+  - we CANNOT insert, update, delete records
+  - we CAN read
+- in small table `call_results`:
-- we CANNOT insert, update, delete records in the big table `claims_import`
+  - we CANNOT insert, update, delete records
   - we CAN read

 ### With create table query